 Over time, these women learned how to cope with their migraine headaches.
 Christina’s started to align with her menstrual cycle.
 When she gets her period, she also avoids triggers like red wine, gluten, and dairy because she knows her body’s a little extra sensitive.

-Tweeddale’s migraines are also hormonal, so she uses hormonal birth control to regulate them.
-Both an IUD and the birth control pill have helped.
+Tweeddale’s attacks are also hormonal, so she uses hormonal birth control to regulate them.
+Both an IUD and birth control pills have helped.

 Nunez still gets migraine headaches, often caused by campfire smoke, weather changes, air blowing directly into her face, dehydration, or lack of sleep.

 “I actually sleep with a blanket or sheet over my head every night to help avoid headaches,” Nunez shares.
 “This keeps air vents and fans from bothering me as much.”

 The reality is, having a lifelong condition like chronic migraine is incredibly hard, especially when attacks can come along unannounced and last for way too long.
 And while there’s no cure, the hope is that it gets at least a little bit better as an adult.

 Because with age comes knowledge.
 As migraine sufferers grow older, they can hopefully identify some (or all) of their migraine triggers and try to avoid them.

 And, fingers crossed, communicating with their doctors and working together toward an effective treatment plan will become easier, too.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.